What is genetic counselling?

 - plan realistically for the future

-- adjust positively to the condition or to the risk of the condition in a family member.
+- adjust positively to the condition or to the chance of other family members getting the condition.

 Some people also seek counselling to confirm what they’ve learned online.
 Others want help thinking about decisions they need to make or support for decisions they’ve already made.

-Many people find that genetic counselling is very helpful and informative.
+Many people find genetic counselling helpful and informative.

 When to seek genetic counselling